jfjlaros/numauto/README.md

 1 3 7 17 41 99 239 577
 ```

-It is probably necessary to read the [paper](https://arxiv.org/abs/cs/0605076)
+The following sections of the [paper](https://arxiv.org/abs/cs/0605076) are
-to understand the output.
-The following sections are particularly relevant:
+particularly relevant for the interpretation of the results:

 - Section 5: conversion from a substitution to `The matrix`.
 - Definition 2.0.7: `k` in this context.